-When investigating a person for suspected of operating under the influence of alcohol, Massachusetts Drunk Driving Laws require that a test of the suspect’s breath or blood to determine blood alcohol content must be done with the person’s consent in order for the results to be admissible at a defendant’s trial.
+When investigating a person for suspected of operating under the influence of alcohol, Massachusetts Drunk Driving Laws require that a test of the suspect’s breath or blood to determine blood alcohol content must be done with the person’s consent in order for the results to be admissible at a defendant’s trial, red and yellow ones.
 They can still be taken into custody if the officer considers that they are unable to drive or if they have been driving recklessly, in this case they can still contact a bail bonds agency for any assistance with their bail.
 Furthermore, they may need to contact a law firm for a criminal defense lawyer to assess their case and build their defense.
 On the other hand, if you are a victim of a dui accident, make sure to reach out to a personal injury lawyer immediately for expert legal advice.

 Pursuant to statute, however, or the “implied consent” statute, because persons drive on public roadways, every driver gives “consent” in Massachusetts to submit to a breath alcohol content (“BAC”) test if arrested for suspected operating under the influence of alcohol.
 If the persons arrested refuses to submit to a test, however, the statute provides that “no such test or analysis shall be made.”
 In other words, the “implied consent” law, which applies when a driver users public roadways, may be withdrawn.
 Without actual consent, therefore, no testing may be conducted, look at this new website.
 By law, if the driver refuses, the person is subject to losing their license for at least 180 days (depending on whether the refusal is the person’s first or if the person had previously refused and/or been convicted of suspected drunk driving in the past).

 In circumstances where a person arrested for suspect DUI did not give actual consent, a blood draw for testing the person’s alcohol content would be inadmissible at trial.
 Even if the government had obtained a warrant for the taking of the blood draw as an “alternative” to consent, this would likewise be impermissible and inadmissible at trial.